vans163/websocket2-drafts/websocket2-over-http2.md

 ## Client Handshake Request

-The client MUST use the :method CONNECT.
+The client MUST use the :method GET.

 The client MUST send a sec-ws2-version header that MUST specify the websocket2 version being used.